Advanced Vocab Words - Set 8 Flashcards

 63

-# Which vocabulary word means the following? adj. combative in nature ## Footnote *Hint: starts with "p"*
+# Name the vocab term: adj. combative in nature ## Footnote *Hint: starts with "p"*

 pugnacious ## Footnote synonyms: hostile, belligerent, combative, aggressive, quarrelsome The _pugnacious_ dog barked at every passerby.